zeroarst/dependency-updates-commenter/README.md

 * Line breaks are supported:
   * ✅CRLF  - Windows (\r\n)
   * ✅LF - macOS and Unix (\n)
-* Line break is supported:
+* Line break is not supported:
   * ❌CR - Classic Mac OS (\r)
 * It only searches `search.maven.org` and `maven.google.com` repositories at the moment.
 If there are other repositories you want to support please let me know.
 * This is my first Gradle plugin so be gentle.
 I am still learning and welcome any feedback! 😊